shuynh/hotline-smooth/README.md

 Installation
 ------------

-In Chrome, choose Window > Extensions.
+In Chrome, click Window > Extensions.
 Drag hotline-smooth.crx into the page that appears.

 Screenshots